maddenp-noaa/wxvx/README.md

 - A `levels:` value should only be specified if a level type supports it.
 Currently, these are: `heightAboveGround`, `isobaricInhPa`.
 - [CF Metadata](https://cfconventions.org/) are added to the copies made of forecast variables that are provided to MET, which requires them.
 See [this database](https://cfconventions.org/Data/cf-standard-names/current/build/cf-standard-name-table.html) for CF standard names and units.
 - The `forecast.mask` value may be omitted, or set to the YAML value `null`, in which case no masking will be applied.

+### Projection

-- The `forecast.projection` value should be a mapping with at least a `proj` key identifying the ID of the [projection](https://proj.org/en/stable/operations/projections/index.html), and potentially additional projection attributes depending on the `proj` value:
+The `forecast.projection` value should be a mapping with at least a `proj` key identifying the ID of the [projection](https://proj.org/en/stable/operations/projections/index.html), and potentially additional projection attributes depending on the `proj` value:

   - When `proj` is [`latlon`](https://proj.org/en/stable/operations/conversions/latlon.html), specify no additional attributes.
   - When `proj` is [`lcc`](https://proj.org/en/stable/operations/projections/lcc.html), specify attributes `a`, `b`, `lat_0`, `lat_1`, `lat_2`, and `lon_0`.

+### Validtime

+The `forecast.coordinates.validtime` value may be either:

+  - The name of a single coordinate variable providing the forecast validtime, or
+  - A mapping with keys `initialization` and `leadtime`, whose values are the names of the coordinate variables providing, respectively, the forecast initialization time and leadtime.

 ## Use